 Skip to Content

-Endovascular coil embolization is becoming a standard
+Endovascular embolization is becoming a standard

-treatment option for people with a brain
+treatment option for people who have a brain

 aneurysm.
 It may be used for people who are at high

 risk for complications from a surgical repair (clipping) of the aneurysm.